MLHale/insure-layered-solutions/finalreport.md

 5. Run docker-compose up

+6. Open web browser and go to localhost

 ### Usage Instructions
 1. Enter a choice and a product for Vendor (note must include two words Eg: (vendor) (product))